 This article is part of Gowlings' Guide to the Proposed Initial Regulations and related materials.
 In this segment of our guide, we discuss the proposed initial regulations relating to trades in securities of over-the-counter issuers.
-To view other sections of the guide, click here.
+You can view other sections of the guide here.

 The participating provinces and territories are proposing to impose a number of requirements on investment dealers that trade in U.S. over-the-counter markets.
 These are set out in section 6 of CMRA Regulation 31-501 Registration Requirements, Exemptions and Related Matters and are based on conditions of registration published by the British Columbia Securities Commission for investment dealers that trade in the U.S. over-the-counter markets through a British Columbia office (or "OTC conditions of registration").
 The adoption of the OTC conditions of registration will represent a change in Ontario.

 Section 6 of CMRA Regulation 31-501 will require an investment dealer that trades in securities of "OTC issuers" to comply with the record keeping, data recording and other requirements summarized below.